Updated: January 31st, 2021

-This is the hard part – you actually have to write!
+This is the hard part.
+You actually have to write!
 Shocker, right?
-This is the part where most wanna-be bloggers fall off.
+This is the part where most wannabe bloggers fall off.
 They don’t blog!
-They’ll create & set up a dozen half-baked ideas, but when it comes down to writing, they never execute.
+They’ll create and set up a dozen half-baked ideas, but when it comes down to writing, they never execute.

 Execute.
 Write.
 Repeat.

 I’d almost go so far as to say this is mandatory for new bloggers who are trying to learn how to start a blog.
 Once, twice, or 3 times a week.
 It doesn’t matter.
 Just pick a schedule and stick to it.